limadm/luas/README.md

 Lua environment manager
 =======================

-An environment manager for Lua VMs in the spirit of rvm, with simple commands, shell completions and latest luarocks (2.3.0).
+An environment manager for Lua VMs in the spirit of rvm/rbenv from scratch, with simpler commands, shell completions and latest luarocks (2.3.0).
-Installs packages to ./.luaenv (or ~/.luaenv by default if the former does not exist).
+Installs packages to `./.luas` (or `~/.luas` by default if the former does not exist).

 Usage:

-	luaenv list                   list versions
+	luas list                   list versions
-	luaenv update                 update version list
+	luas update                 update version list
-	luaenv init <version>         create ./.luaenv and install <version>
+	luas init <version>         create ./.luas and install <version>
-	luaenv install <version>      install lua <version> and latest luarocks luaenv remove <version>       remove lua <version> and its luarocks tree luaenv use <version>          setup environment to use <version>
+	luas install <version>      install lua <version> and latest luarocks luas remove <version>       remove lua <version> and its luarocks tree luas use <version>          setup environment to use <version>
-	luaenv help                   print this message
+	luas help                   print this message

 Currently supported versions: